flov/thefilthywizard/_posts/2022-10-09-how-to-use-a-fire-contact-ball.md

 seconds until it gets too hot.
 When it gets too hot you can transition into the other hand or the the tips of your fingers.

-A wizard has done this video will showcase some of the moves I am doing.
+I have done this video which showcases some of the moves that I am doing.
 These moves are my moves, and not the only moves you can do.
 I am sure there are many more moves that are good for fire contact juggling.